rikosintie/nmap-python/README.md

 Once you select a number you will be asked for an IP address or SNMP string if the script requires it The script will output the appropriate nmap command.
 Copy it and paste into a command line or shell

-To Do

-- Add error checking for invalid IP addresses
-- Add switch for Linux vs Windows output